stitchdata/docs/_connect-files/js/documentation/js-introduction.md

     content: |
       Stitch data sources require a unique sequence of [connection steps]({{ api.section | flatify | prepend: site.baseurl | append: api.data-structures.connection-steps.section }}) specific to the source `type` to be fully configured.

-      When a user is sent to a particular step using Stitch.js, the user will also be prompted to complete any successive steps to complete configuration of the source.
+      When a user is sent to a particular step using the JavaScript client, the user will also be prompted to complete any successive steps to complete configuration of the source.

       For example: When the `addSource` function is used, the user will be prompted to first add the data source.
 The user will next be directed to authorize the source and select the streams they want to replicate.
 ---